PrathamSaxena123/Leetcode-Solutions/README.md

 ---
 ## 🌟 Featured Problem – Latest

-🧩 Problem: Maximum Sum Circular Subarray
+🧩 Problem: Container With Most Water
-📚 Platform: LeetCode (#918)
+📚 Platform: LeetCode (#11)
 ⚙️ Difficulty: Medium
-🧠 Topic: Kadane's Algorithm
+🧠 Topic: Two Pointers

 ### 💡 Approach

-- Compute the normal maximum subarray using Kadane's Algorithm.
+- Place one pointer at each end of the array.
-- Compute the minimum subarray in the same traversal.
+- Compute the current area using width × minimum height.
-- The circular answer is `totalSum - minSum`.
+- Keep track of the maximum area.
-- Handle the all-negative case separately.
+- Move the pointer pointing to the shorter line inward.

 - Time Complexity: O(n)
 - Space Complexity: O(1)